Deepen Your Knowledge: specialization courses

 Theory

-• Brief introduction to preferments; advantages and disadvantages of using them in pizza doughs and the factors influencing their success
+• Brief introduction on preferments; advantages and disadvantages in their use in pizza doughs and the factors affecting their success

 • The main cereals and their differences: wheat and its genetics

-• Flours dedicated to preferments: chemical/physical and rheological characteristics, proteins, carbohydrates, fats, and types of milling
+• Flours dedicated to preferments: chemical/physical and rheological characteristics, proteins, carbohydrates, fats, and types of curing

-• The rules of using biga in breadmaking
+• The biga and its rules in breadmaking

-• The rules of using poolish: management temperature, yeast quantity determining the desired maturation times and percentages in the dough
+• The poolish and its rules: handling temperature, amounts of yeast determinants for desired maturation times and percentages in the dough

-• The action of yeast: the different types available on the market, characteristics, functionalities, and usage percentages
+• The action of yeast: the different types on the market, characteristics, functionality and rates of use

-• Analysis of production techniques from dough mixing to baking
+• Analysis of production techniques from dough to baking

 Practice

-• Preparation of poolish preferment at room temperature or refrigerated for classic pizza
+• Making poolish preferment at room temperature or refrigerated for classic pizza

 • Final test